Gail Vaz Oxlade Budget Calculator for the True Cost of DebtPosted on: June 22, 2014

 Most banks offer calculators to help you figure the cost of loans before you sign on the dotted line.
 Typical is TD Canada Trust’s Debt Repayment Calculator.
 Select your type of debt, the amount of the loan and interest rate, and then you’ll get back the numbers for how much you’ll pay in total, over what period of time.
 If the numbers for your debts become oppressive, TD also offers a Debt Consolidation Loan Calculator, showing how you can ease your situation by consolidating all your debts into a single loan, with one monthly payment that is probably lower than what you are paying overall now.

-If you are in debt and have questions, call us at Richard Killen & Associates.
-We would be happy to help you find a proper solution to your problem.
-1-888-545-5365.
+If you are in debt and have questions about the Gail Vaz Oxlade budget calculator, we would be happy to help you find a proper solution to your problem.

 Recent Blog Posts

 - How to Qualify for Installment Loans with Bad Credit in Canada

 - Do Not Cash IN RRSP's To Pay Taxes Owed In Ontario